 The Moorish period in Andalucia was widely considered a ‘golden age’ and the Arabs introduced crops such as sugarcane, almonds, and apricots with elaborate irrigation systems.
 Agriculture, mining and industry flourished and Andalusia became a melting pot of Muslims, Jews, Christians, Berbers and Spanish.
 This was a tolerant time and all cultures were allowed to grow and flourish.

-This vibrant and rich mingling of cultures gave the region some incredible monuments such as the Alhambra, Mudejar architecture, and Cathedrals such as Jaen’s and Seville’s.
+This vibrant mingling of cultures gave the region some incredible monuments such as the Alhambra, and Mudejar architecture, and Cathedrals such as Jaen’s and Seville’s.

 Andalusia is traditionally divided into two historical subregions: Upper Andalusia or Andalucía Oriental), consisting of the provinces of Almería, Granada, Jaén, and Málaga, and Western Andalusia or Andalucía Occidental, consisting of the provinces of Cádiz, Córdoba, Huelva and Seville.

 Our road trip through Southern Spain took 3 weeks although that did include driving through France.
 You can fly into any one of the 9 international airports which serve as regional gateways.
 Five are located within Andalucia; Malaga, Seville, Almeria, Granada and Jerez, and four are located just outside Andalucia; Gibraltar, Faro, Murcia, and Alicante.

 We have flown into Almeria, Murcia and Alicante airports all of which are very easy to manoeuvre and rent a vehicle from for your Andalucia road trip.

 - Ultimate Southern Spain Road Trip